temptemp3/beard.sh/README.md

-# clipboy.sh
+# clipboy

-Call it what you like framework for building extensible shell scripts in bash for a personal assistant
+Framework for building extensible shell scripts in bash for a personal assistant

 ---